-Often the will to adjust is not there.
-Yet all of our day-to-day lives are influenced by advancements and research.
-Crises and foresight call for adjustments, and far-reaching ones at that.
-Making adjustments can reduce the effort needed, promptly reduce investment costs and increase quality of life.
+Often, the will to adjust is lacking.
+Yet, advancements and research influence our daily lives—crises and foresight call for far-reaching adjustments.
+Adjustments can reduce the effort needed, promptly minimise investment costs, and increase quality of life.

 Focal Areas: